José Pizarro

 José Pizarro is a Spanish chef, restaurateur and writer.
-He runs José Pizarro Group, which currently includes six restaurants in the UK and one in Abu Dhabi.
-He has published six cookbooks and is a regular guest on TV shows and at festivals around the UK.
-Pizarro is often credited with making Spanish food popular in the country.
+He runs José Pizarro Group, which has six restaurants in the UK and one in Abu Dhabi.
+He has published six cookbooks.
+He was the Head Chef at the Michelin-starred restaurant El Mesón de Doña Filo.

 Early life

-Originally from the village of Talaván in Cáceres, Extremadura, Pizarro grew up in a family of farmers and helped his parents produce vegetables, dairy products and different meats throughout his childhood.
+Originally from the village of Talaván in Cáceres, Extremadura, Pizarro grew up in a family of farmers.

 He trained as a dental technician and took a cookery course.
-While waiting for his first position to begin, Pizarro was offered work in a rotisserie kitchen in Cáceres, which kickstarted his career as a chef.
+While waiting for his first position to begin, Pizarro was offered work in a rotisserie kitchen in Cáceres.

 Career

-José Pizarro spent his early years training in some of the top restaurants in Spain before becoming Head Chef at Michelin-starred restaurant El Mesón de Doña Filo.
-In 1998, he decided to move to London despite not speaking any English and spent time working at some of the city's most prestigious Spanish restaurants including Eyre Brothers, Brindisa and Gaudi.
+José Pizarro spent his early years training in restaurants in Spain before becoming Head Chef at Michelin-starred restaurant El Mesón de Doña Filo.
+In 1998, he decided to move to London despite not speaking any English and spent time working at restaurants including Eyre Brothers, Brindisa and Gaudi.

 In 2011, Pizarro opened his first solo venture, José Tapas Bar on Bermondsey Street, inspired by the tapas bars of Barcelona.
 In the same year, he opened his next venture, Pizarro Restaurant, also on Bermondsey Street.
-The restaurant went on to earn several accolades including Best Mediterranean Establishment at The Food Awards London, The Rosette Awards for Culinary Excellence, Food and Travel Magazine's Best Newcomer of the Year and Best Restaurant of the Year.
+The restaurant went on to receive several accolades including Best Mediterranean Establishment at The Food Awards London, The Rosette Awards for Culinary Excellence, Food and Travel Magazine's Best Newcomer of the Year and Best Restaurant of the Year.

 Pizarro opened two further venues in London: José Pizarro at Broadgate Circle and pop-up restaurant Little José in Canary Wharf (now closed).
 His next venture was The Swan Inn in Esher, which he took over from fellow chef Claude Bosi in 2019.

 In August 2021, Pizarro opened two restaurants at the Royal Academy of Arts.
-The two locations were created in collaboration with the Royal Academy of Arts and its creative catering and hospitality partner, Company of Cooks.
+The two locations were created in collaboration with the Royal Academy of Arts and its partner, Company of Cooks.

 Pizarro opened Iris Zahara, a guest house in Zahara de Los Atunes, Andalusia, in 2022.
-The seaside property can host up to six guests at a time, who can join the chef and his partner Peter on food and travel experiences such as private wine and sherry trips, culinary tours and cookery experiences with Pizarro in his own kitchen.

 In March 2023, Pizarro opened José by Pizarro, a restaurant inside the Conrad Hilton in Abu Dhabi.
 This was his first restaurant opening outside the UK.

 Television and other media

-A regular on the BBC’s Saturday Kitchen, Pizarro has also appeared on Sunday Brunch, Weekend Kitchen with Waitrose, This Morning, Rick Stein's Christmas, Food Network’s The Big Eat and James Martin's Saturday Morning.
+A regular on the BBC's Saturday Kitchen, Pizarro has also appeared on Sunday Brunch, Weekend Kitchen with Waitrose, This Morning, Rick Stein's Christmas, Food Network's The Big Eat and James Martin's Saturday Morning.